big img

 Expand F.A.Q.

 Some insurance companies offer a benefit amount for refractive surgery, which could be applied toward ICL.
-It’s best to check with your insurance company for the benefits specifically applicable to you.
+We encourage you to check with your insurance company for the benefits specifically applicable to your policy.

 Is Visian ICL safe?